 How To Propagate Purple Heart Plant

-Purple heart wandering jew is easily propagated using cuttings.
+Purple heart wandering jew is easily propagated using stem cuttings.

 Indoor plants may grow year-round, while outdoor plants mostly grow in the spring and summer.

 - Cut a section measuring at least 4″ inches long and containing several leaves.